freenas/freenas-docs/userguide/system.rst

 This screen also contains these buttons:

-**Reset Configuration to Defaults:** reset the configuration database to the default base version.
+:guilabel:`Reset Configuration to Defaults`: reset the configuration database to the default base version.
 This does not delete user SSH keys or any other data stored in a user home directory.
 Since configuration changes stored in the configuration database are erased, this option is useful when a mistake has been made or to return a test system to the original configuration.

-**Save Config:** save a backup copy of the current configuration database in the format *hostname-version-architecture* to the computer accessing the administrative interface.
+:guilabel:`Save Config`: save a backup copy of the current configuration database in the format *hostname-version-architecture* to the computer accessing the administrative interface.
 Saving the configuration after making any configuration changes is highly recommended. %brand%